szl0144/stock-data-analysis-agent/README.md

 - Credit Card Risk
 - And more

-## Companies That Want An AI Data Science Team
+## Companies That Want An AI Data Science Team Copilot

-If you are interested in having your own AI Data Science Team built and deployed for your enterprise, send inquiries here: [https://www.business-science.io/contact.html](https://www.business-science.io/contact.html)
+If you are interested in having your own AI Data Science Team Copilot built and deployed for your enterprise, send inquiries here: [https://www.business-science.io/contact.html](https://www.business-science.io/contact.html)

 ## Free Generative AI For Data Scientists Workshop

-If you want to learn how to build AI Agents for your company that perform Data Science, Business Intelligence, Churn Modeling, Time Series Forecasting, and more, [register for my next Generative AI for Data Scientists workshop here.](https://learn.business-science.io/ai-register)
+If you want to learn how to build AI Agents for your company that performs Data Science, Business Intelligence, Churn Modeling, Time Series Forecasting, and more, [register for my next Generative AI for Data Scientists workshop here.](https://learn.business-science.io/ai-register)

-## Agents
+## Data Science Agents

 This project is a work in progress.
-New agents will be released soon.
+New data science agents will be released soon.

 ![Data Science Team](/img/ai_data_science_team.jpg)